yasserhussain1110/sona-sarovar-trust/PROJECTDETAILS.md

  This is a [Single Page Application](https://en.wikipedia.org/wiki/Single-page_application).
  This means once the website loads, when the User moves to a different route, new pages will **not** be requested from the server.
-On the contrary the browser will simple load the appropriate page.
+On the contrary the browser will simply load the appropriate page.

  ### Online Payment Gateway Integration